 Q. What is ORCID and why should I use it?

 An ORCID (Open Researcher and Contributor iD) is a unique, persistent identifier for researchers that helps distinguish your research activities and outputs from those of other researchers with similar names to ensure you get credit for your work.
 It aims to connect researchers with all their research outputs, including publications, grants and datasets.

 - Connects you with all of your research activities and outputs

 - Eliminates confusion over researchers with similar names

 - Ensures your profile is continuous, even if you change institutions

-- Saves time by reducing repetitive data entry into research systems
+- Saves reduce repetitive data entry into research systems - Enter Once, Reuse Often

 - Gives you complete control over which systems can access your information